 “Oh, an hour,” she said.

-I’m usually good at this type of thing.
+I’m usually good at that type of thing.
 That is, standing in front of an audience and saying something intelligible.
+That’s if I’ve prepared.
 But at that moment I was seriously doubting my abilities.
-I had not prepared an hour talk for 60 teachers, I had prepared a talk for some teenagers and nothing for my cozy brief chat for a handful of teachers.
+I had not prepared an hour talk for 60 teachers, I had prepared a talk for some teenagers and nothing for my cozy brief spontaneous chat for a handful of teachers.

 My mind whirred.
 I probably swallowed.
 I probably smiled.
 I probably looked composed.
 The adrenaline was flowing and they were all looking at me.

 I launched into a talk, of sorts.
-I wandered from one topic to the next, following my intuition on what to say.
-My job, historic sites, preservation, the importance of places of the past, a range of topics.
-Somehow, somehow, most of it made sense, (I think), and the teachers were warm in return.
+I wandered from one topic to the next, following my intuition.
+My job, historic sites, preservation, the importance of places of the past.
+A range of topics.
+Somehow, somehow, most of it made sense, (I think), and the teachers warmly responded.

-At the end, teachers approached me and asked me to spend a few minutes talking with a class about tropical rainforests, another about patriotism.
+After the magic hour expired, teachers approached me.
+One asked me to spend a few minutes talking with a class about tropical rainforests, another about patriotism.
 Hmm, patriotism.
 I would encourage the students to not blindly accept what their country does, but question always, and voice their objections.
 I briefly entertained a patriotism talk, then declined, explaining I had a tight schedule.

 I was familiar with the typical life path for a child in India.
 Work hard in school, memorize examination material, earn “top marks” in order to enter university, study a subject chosen or approved of by the parents, perform well in order to get an outstanding job, earn financial stability and achieve material wealth to attract an appropriate marriage partner—usually chosen by the parents, get married and have a child within a year.
 The “issue” would repeat the cycle.

-My sons were not following that path.
+My sons were not following that path and I didn’t expect them to.
 As I talked that day, I didn’t hold back much.
-I talked about how my older son dropped out of school at age 16, and went to work as a welder.
-Although a brilliant child, he just didn’t thrive in the school system.
-My younger one was still slogging away in school, however.
-I noted a few troubled looks on the students’ faces, and the teachers still hanging around probably didn’t know whether to stop me or applaud.
+I talked about how my older son dropped out of school at age 16 and went to work as a welder of art projects.
+Although a brilliant child, he had not thrived in the public school system.
+My younger son was still slogging away in school, however.
+As I spoke, I noted a few troubled looks on the students’ faces.
+The teachers still hanging around probably didn’t know whether to stop me or applaud.

 My sons were both on the wrestling team, a sport that has a long tradition in India but is not as popular as other sports such as cricket and soccer.
-I told them my son’s first match was with a girl.
+I told them my son’s first match was with a girl (he pinned her.)
 There was an audible gasp from the students and many covered their mouths in shock.

 Not all of my banter was so scandalous, however.
-I’m sure I covered mundane topics about raising my two sons.
-But I think the students were relieved when we moved to the question and answer session.
+I’m sure I mentioned mundane topics about raising my two sons.
+But I think the students were relieved when we moved to the question and answer session and they could steer the discussion better.

 Then it happened.
 A girl raised her hand and asked, “Will you sing your national anthem?”
 Other students were smirking, wondering what I would do.
 I was trapped.